-Mr. Reeder has devoted his career to resolving complex domestic and international issues, and continues to greatly enhance the Board's ability to address major challenges in the nuclear market and day-to-day corporate challenges.
+Mr. Reeder has devoted his career to resolving complex domestic and international issues, and continues to greatly enhance the Board's ability to navigate major challenges in the nuclear market and day-to-day corporate, and Washington D.C.- related challenges.

 Mr. Shelton, a director since July 2006, has also held the position of Chairman of the Board of the Company since December 2014.
 Mr. Shelton served as the Chief Financial Officer ("CFO") of S K Hart Management, LLC, a private investment management company ("S K Hart Management"), from 1999 until August 2018.
 Mr. Shelton served as President of Pony Express Land Development, Inc. (an affiliate of SK Hart Management), a privately held land development company, from January 2013 until August 2017, and has served on its board since December 2005.
 Mr. Shelton served as Director and CFO of S K Hart Ranches (PTY) Ltd, a private South African Company involved in agriculture, from March 2012 to March 2020.
-Mr. Shelton has over 20 years of experience as an executive financial officer for several waste management companies, including as CFO of Envirocare of Utah, Inc. (now EnergySolutions, Inc. (1995-1999)), a privately held nuclear waste services company, and as CFO of USPCI, Inc. (1982-1987), then a NYSE-listed public company engaged in the hazardous waste business.
+Mr. Shelton has over 20 years of experience as an executive financial officer for several waste management companies, including as CFO of Envirocare of Utah, Inc. (1982-1987), then a NYSE- listed public company engaged in the hazardous waste business.
 Since July 1989, Mr. Shelton has served on the board of Subsurface Technologies, Inc., a privately held company specializing in providing environmentally sound innovative solutions for water well rehabilitation and development.
 Mr. Shelton has a B.A. in accounting from the University of Oklahoma.